Migrate from Tinybird Classic

 Duplicate streaming ingestion

-If you are ingesting streaming data from Kafka or the Events API, duplicate ingestion to your new Tinybird Forward workspace.
+If you are ingesting streaming data from Kafka or the Events API, duplicate ingestion to the landing data source in your new Tinybird Forward workspace.
 This lets you serve the same data from Classic and Forward.

-In your Forward workspace, make note of the minimum timestamp as your milestone.
-In the next steps, you backfill data before the milestone.
+In your Tinybird Forward workspace, identify the minimum timestamp to use as your milestone.
+In the next steps, you backfill data from before the milestone.

 2